dhoer/chef-selenium/README.md

 Installs and configures a Selenium Node as service on Linux and a GUI service on Mac OS X and Windows.

-- Browsers (e.g., chrome, firefox, etc...) must be installed outside of this cookbook.
+- Firefox browser must be installed outside of this cookbook.
 - Linux nodes without a physical monitor require a headless display (e.g., [xvfb](https://supermarket.chef.io/cookbooks/xvfb), [x11vnc](https://supermarket.chef.io/cookbooks/x11vnc), etc...) and must be installed and configured outside this cookbook.